Frequently Asked Questions:

 The process of a person coming out is personal and public.
 There can be many factors that allow a person to withhold their sexual identity from other people, and it is a complicated issue.
 A person may be out to certain friends or co-workers, but they could be closeted to their family.
 Another person may be out to their family and friends, but not out on campus or in the classroom.
 So when a person comes out to an Ally, that information should remain confidential unless the person expressively states that it is acceptable to disclose that information to others.

 Coming out to someone can be a difficult matter and one that may require time and understanding.
 When a person comes out to an Ally, it is a sign of trust, openness and confidence.
 The person may identify as straight, lesbian, gay, bisexual, transgender, queer, questioning or any other term.
-An effective Ally understands that every person has their own individual sexual orientation and is living with that sexual orientation in their own way.
-An Ally is supportive of all sexual orientations and is willing to create a safe and supportive environment that is affirming for all sexual orientations.
+An effective Ally understands that every person has their own individual sexual orientation and gender identity and is living with that sexual orientation and gender identity in their own way.
+An Ally is supportive of all sexual orientationsand gender identities and is willing to create a safe and supportive environment that is affirming for all sexual orientations and gender identities.

 What obligations, if any, do I have with people that come out to me?